qr kod na stranku

 Bremen is a major cultural and economic hub of Northern Germany.

-other: Free Hanseatic City of Bremen, Bremerhaven, Bremen
+Other: Bremen, Bremerhaven, Bremen

-neighbours: Diepholz, Delmenhorst, Osterholz, Verden, Wesermarsch
+Neighbours: Diepholz, Delmenhorst, Osterholz, Verden, Wesermarsch

-Suggested citation: Michal Páleník: EU regions - Bremen - DE501, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE501
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Bremen – DE501, IZ Bratislava, retrieved from: https://www.iz.sk/PDE501, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE501